danysz/android-guidelines/project_and_code_guidelines.md

 ### 1.2.1 Class files
 Class names are written in [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).

-For classes that extend an Android component, the name of the class should end with the name of the component; for example: `SignInActivity`, `SignInFragment`, `ImageUploaderService`, `ChangePasswordDialog`.
+For classes that extend an Android component, the name of the class should start with the name of the component; for example: `ActivitySignIn`, `FragmentSignIn`, `ServiceImageUploader`, `DialogChangePassword`.

 ### 1.2.2 Resources files